Macrometacorp/docs/docs/cep/enriching-data/enrich-data-with-collection.md

 To check whether the above stream worker works as expected follow below steps

 DFP COMMENT - How do I do any of these things?
-Should this be part of the

 1. Load `UserTable` Collection with User Data